joelotz/github.io/content/shell-script-write-weight-to-csv-log.md

     -b|--debug)
     DEBUG=1
     ;;
-    -p|--print)
+    -np|--noprint)
-    VERBOSE=1
+    VERBOSE=0
     ;;
     -h|--help)
-    printf "\nUsage:\n\n  logweight input [option]\n\nInput:\n        -w, --weight      Weight value desired to log in pounds (lbs)\n\nSimple Examples:\n        logweight --weight=200\n        logweight -w=200\n\nOptions:\n        -d, --date        Log date in valid 'YYYY-MM-DD' format.
+    printf "\nUsage:\n\n  logweight input [option]\n\nInput:\n        -w, --weight      Weight value desired to log.
+Default in pounds (lbs)\n                           Use optional -c,--convert flag to convert kgs to lbs and log in lbs.\n                           Use optional -k,--kilograms flag to log in kilograms.\n\nSimple Examples:\n        logweight --weight=200                  Creates a log entry for 200lbs for the current date\n        logweight -w=200                        Creates a log entry for 200lbs for the current date\n        logweight --weight=90.7 --convert       Creates a log entry for 200lbs for the current date\n\nOptions:\n        -d, --date        Log date in valid 'YYYY-MM-DD' format.
 If not specified the current UTC date is used.\n        -f, --file        Log file path and name.
-The default is ${FILE}.\n        -k, --kilograms   Save weight value as kilogram units.
-Default is standard pounds.\n        -c, --convert     Assumes the input weight is in kilograms but converst the value and logs in pounds.\n        -l, --pounds      Save weight value as standard pound units.
-This is the default.\n        -p, --print       Prints to the terminal the data that is written into log file.\n        -v, --version     Prints the version of this shell script.\n        -h, --help        Displays this help message.\n        -b, --debug       Does not write to file - but prints the data that would be written\n\nExamples:\n        logweight --weight=200.6 --date=2020-01-01     Creates a log entry on a specific day\n        logweight --weight=200.6 --kilograms           Creates a log entry in kilograms on the current date\n        logweight -w=200.6 -p                          Creates a log entry on the current date and prints the values in terminal\n\n"
+The default is ${FILE}.\n        -n, --note        Adds a note string to the log entry.
+The default is blank.\n        -k, --kilograms   Save weight value as kilogram units.
+Default is standard pounds.\n        -c, --convert     Assumes the input weight is in kilograms but converts the value and logs in pounds.\n        -l, --pounds      Save weight value as standard pound units.
+This is the default.\n        -p, --noprint     Supresses the printing to the terminal the data that is written into log file.\n        -v, --version     Prints the version of this shell script.\n        -h, --help        Displays this help message.\n        -b, --debug       Does not write to file - but prints the data that would be written\n\nExamples:\n        logweight --weight=200.6 --date=2020-01-01            Creates a log entry for the specified day\n        logweight --weight=200.6 --note=\"Taken after run\"     Creates a log entry on the current date with a user note\n        logweight --weight=200.6 --kilograms                  Creates a log entry in kilograms on the current date\n"

     exit 0
     ;;